shreyashsaitwal/AsteroidDB/README.md

-# TinyWebDB
+# AsteroidDB
-A TinyWebDB service that stores and retrieves values for any platform.
-You can access the database with simple cURL requests.
-This is a forked project from [pavi2410/TinyDB](https://github.com/pavi2410/TinyWebDB).
+A TinyWebDB service but more than TinyWebDB service.
+AsteroidDB is cloud database that stores and retrieves values for any platform.
+You can access the database with simple cURL/Web requests.

-You can use Heroku's one-click deploy feature:
+#### Supported Platforms

+That's the most exiciting part of TinyWebDB's core.
+You can use AsteroidDB in every platform (App Inventor, C#, Batch etc.) which supports Web requests.

+#### Built with

+Built on top of [Flask](http://flask.pocoo.org/) micro-framework, written in Python and supports hosting on [Heroku](https://www.heroku.com/).

+#### Original source

+This is a cloned and improved project from [pavi2410/TinyDB](https://github.com/pavi2410/TinyWebDB).

+## Installation

+AsteroidDB

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/yyusufcihan/TinyWebDB/tree/release)